huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ## Overview

 The Chameleon model was proposed in [Chameleon: Mixed-Modal Early-Fusion Foundation Models ](https://arxiv.org/abs/2405.09818v1) by META AI Chameleon Team.
 Chameleon is a Vision-Language Model that use vector quantization to tokenize images which enables the model to generate multimodal output.
-Additionally the model can generate from an interleaved vision-text input.
+The model takes images and texts as input, including an interleaved format, and generates textual response.
+Image generation module is not released yet.

 The abstract from the paper is the following: